 Is Your Addiction Because of Anxiety and Depression or the Other Way Around?

-Addiction and mental disorders are a two-way street, according to a study released by the Anxiety and Depression Association of America (ADAA).
-The study concludes that if you have a substance use disorder, you are over 20% more likely to suffer from anxiety and depression.
+According to a study released by the Anxiety and Depression Association of America (ADAA), addiction and mental disorders are a two-way street.
+The study concludes that you are over 20% more likely to suffer from anxiety and depression if you have a substance use disorder.
 They also recommend that patients get specialized treatment for anxiety and depression in conjunction with addiction recovery.
+This is called a dual diagnosis.

 Many people begin the use of a substance to cope with symptoms of anxiety and depression.
 However, your addiction will likely only feed your anxiety and depression symptoms.
 This may cause you to end up in a cycle of dependency because self-medicating with substances has become your norm to function.
 Whether the substance you are using is an upper or a downer will also play a role in how it affects your depression and anxiety.